-- 9.1.1 The FHWA may, at any time, withdraw the assignment of all or part of the USDOT Secretary's responsibilities that have been assumed by DOT&PF under this MOU for any highway project or highway projects upon FHWA's determination that: - A. With respect to such project or projects, DOT&PF is not in compliance with a material term of this MOU or applicable Federal laws or policies, and DOT&PF has not taken sufficient corrective action to the satisfaction of FHWA; - B. The highway project or highway projects involve significant or unique national policy interests for which DOT&PF's assumption of the USDOT Secretary's responsibilities would be inappropriate; or - C. DOT&PF cannot satisfactorily resolve an issue or concern raised in government-to-government consultation process, as provided in subpart 3.2.3. - 9.1.2 Upon the FHWA's determination to withdraw assignment of the USDOT Secretary's responsibilities under subpart 9.1.1, FHWA will informally notify DOT&PF of FHWA's determination.
+- 9.1.1 The FHWA may, at any time, withdraw the assignment of all or part of the USDOT Secretary's responsibilities that have been assumed by DOT&PF under this MOU for any highway project or highway projects upon FHWA's determination that: - A. With respect to such project or projects, DOT&PF is not in compliance with a material term of this MOU or applicable Federal laws or policies, and DOT&PF has not taken sufficient corrective action to the satisfaction of FHWA; - B. The highway project or highway projects involve significant or unique national policy interests for which DOT&PF's assumption of the USDOT Secretary's responsibilities would be inappropriate, including instances where the FHWA receives a complaint under Title VI of the Civil Rights Act of 1964 involving a project that is subject to this MOU and the FHWA accepts the complaint for investigation or determines that the project may have significant negative community impacts; or - C. DOT&PF cannot satisfactorily resolve an issue or concern raised in government-to-government consultation process, as provided in subpart 3.2.3. - 9.1.2 Upon the FHWA's determination to withdraw assignment of the USDOT Secretary's responsibilities under subpart 9.1.1, FHWA will informally notify DOT&PF of FHWA's determination.
 After informally notifying DOT&PF of its determination, FHWA will provide DOT&PF written notice of its determination including the reasons for its determination.
 Upon receipt of this notice, DOT&PF may submit any comments that would resolve the compliance concern or objections to FHWA within 30 calendar days, unless FHWA agrees to an extended period of time.
 Upon receipt of DOT&PF's comments or objections, FHWA will make a final determination within 30 calendar days, unless extended by FHWA for cause, and notify DOT&PF of its decision.
 In making its determination, FHWA will consider DOT&PF's comments or objections, the effect the withdrawal of assignment will have on the Program, the amount of disruption to the project concerned, the effect on other projects, confusion the withdrawal of assignment may cause to the public, the potential burden to other Federal agencies, and the overall public interest. - 9.1.3 The FHWA shall withdraw assignment of the responsibilities DOT&PF has assumed for any highway project when the preferred alternative that is identified in the CEs, EA, or FEIS is a highway project or part of a program that is specifically excluded in subpart 3.3.2.
 In such case, subpart 9.1.2 of this MOU shall not apply.